Writing Specs

 Template discovery

 Section titled “Template discovery”The bundled canonical scaffold lives at ${PLUGIN_ROOT}/templates/spec.md.
-In Flow-Next 1.1.3+, /flow-next:capture, /flow-next:interview, and /flow-next:plan resolve the scaffold through a four-tier cascade.
+In Flow-Next 1.1.3+, /flow-next:capture, /flow-next:interview, and /flow-next:plan resolve the scaffold through a three-tier cascade.
 First match wins:

 ${PLUGIN_ROOT}/templates/spec.md